You’re leaving school and you need to write a CV to land your first job… Exciting times!

 This shows how important you are to the running of the business and how valuable you could be to an employer.

 Hobbies and interests

 When you lack work experience, your hobbies can be a great way to demonstrate some more of your talents.

-Work related interests – For example if you are a web designer and have created a website then provide a link to the site – Or if you are applying for science related jobs and carry out your own research in your spare time, then tell readers about it.
+Work related interests – For example, if you are an aspiring web designer and have created a website in your spare time, then provide a link to the site – Or if you are applying for science related jobs and carry out your own research in your spare time, then tell readers about it.

-Big achievements – Perhaps you’ve run a marathon or competed in national chess competition – these types of activities show motivation and determination, so get them onto your CV.
+Big achievements – Perhaps you’ve run a marathon, played for the school football team or competed in national chess competition – these types of activities show motivation and determination, so get them onto your CV.

 Charitable work – Any kind of fund raising or volunteer work you undertake for charitable causes look great on your CV because they show you are willing to help others and often involve lots of organisation and planning.

 Don’t list common hobbies like “watching TV” or “hanging out with friends” as they are unlikely to impress employers.